-The semiconductor industry is characterized by companies holding large numbers of patents, copyrights, trademarks and trade secrets and by the vigorous pursuit, protection and enforcement of intellectual property rights.
+The semiconductor industry is characterized by companies holding large numbers of patents, copyrights, trademarks and trade secrets and by the vigorous pursuit, protection and enforcement of intellectual property rights, including actions by patent-holding companies that do not make or sell products.
 From time to time, third parties assert against us and our customers and distributors their patent, copyright, trademark, trade secret and other intellectual property rights to technologies that are important to our business.
 For example, we are currently involved in a dispute with TriQuint Semiconductor, Inc., or TriQuint, in which, among other things, TriQuint is seeking a judgment that one of our patents relating to RF filter technology used in our wireless products is invalid and, if valid, that TriQuint's products do not infringe that patent, and is claiming that certain of our wireless products infringe three of its patents.
 See Part II, Item 1.
 "Legal Proceedings" above for additional information regarding this dispute.

-Claims that our products or processes infringe or misappropriate these rights, regardless of their merit or resolution, are frequently costly and divert the efforts and attention of our management and technical personnel.
-In addition, many of our customer agreements and in some cases our asset sale agreements require us to indemnify our customers or purchasers for third-party intellectual property infringement claims, which have required and may in the future require that we defend those claims, and might require that we pay damages in the case of adverse rulings.
+Litigation or settlement of claims that our products or processes infringe or misappropriate these rights, regardless of their merit, are frequently costly and divert the efforts and attention of our management and technical personnel.
+In addition, many of our customer agreements, and in some cases our asset sale agreements, require us to indemnify our customers or purchasers for third-party intellectual property infringement claims, which have required and may in the future require that we defend those claims, and might require that we pay damages in the case of adverse rulings.
 Claims of this sort could also harm our relationships with our customers and might deter future customers from doing business with us.
 We do not know whether we will prevail in such proceedings given the complex technical issues and inherent uncertainties in intellectual property litigation.
 If any pending or future proceedings result in an adverse outcome, we could be required to:

-- cease the manufacture, use or sale of the infringing products, processes or technology; - pay substantial damages for past, present and future use of the infringing technology; - expend significant resources to develop non-infringing technology; - license technology from the third-party claiming infringement, which license may not be available on commercially reasonable terms, or at all; - enter into cross-licenses with our competitors, which could weaken our overall intellectual property portfolio; - · indemnify customers or distributors; - pay substantial damages to our customers or end users to discontinue use or replace infringing technology with non-infringing technology; or - relinquish intellectual property rights associated with one or more of our patent claims, if such claims are held invalid or otherwise unenforceable.
+- cease the manufacture, use or sale of the infringing products, processes or technology; - pay substantial damages for past, present and future use of the infringing technology; - · expend significant resources to develop non-infringing technology; - license technology from the third-party claiming infringement, which license may not be available on commercially reasonable terms, or at all; - enter into cross-licenses with our competitors, which could weaken our overall intellectual property portfolio and our ability to compete in particular product categories; - indemnify customers or distributors; - · pay substantial damages to our customers or end users to discontinue use or replace infringing technology with non-infringing technology; or - relinquish intellectual property rights associated with one or more of our patent claims, if such claims are held invalid or otherwise unenforceable.